onetoneisme/blackjack/units_refactored/CF for operators/Basic/001 Cloud Foundry Main Concepts/05_Cloud Foundry's CLI installation.md

 ### Cloud Foundry's CLI installation

-Since Cloud Foundry works in a server-side deployment, you will need a way to communicate with the foundation (a Cloud Foundry foundation is a whole Cloud Foundry deployment) and perform day to day operations.
+Since Cloud Foundry works in a server-side deployment, you will need a way to communicate with the deployment (a Cloud Foundry foundation is a whole Cloud Foundry deployment) and perform day to day operations.
 The community developed a very convenient CLI tool that allows performing most of the operations required to operate CF.

 As we are using an Ubuntu jumpbox, you are going to download and install the Debian-based package, but it is important for you to know that the CLI is available for [other operating systems](https://github.com/cloudfoundry/cli#downloads) as well.